boetiusj/hugo/roadmap.md

 - render-image.html --> this file does not show image h and w.
 This would be fine if it would work.

 ## Mobile
-1. Hero shrink to see more of the image

 ## MK items
 - [ ] default front matter for blog and pages